-The Accessibility & Accommodations Division facilitates the reasonable accommodations process for university employees (including student employees) and job applicants, on the basis of disability and other categories:
+The Office for Access and Equity facilitates the reasonable accommodations process for university employees (including student employees) and job applicants, on the basis of disability and other categories:

 Disability / Medical Condition